-Elective: Elective rotations are available in MRI, cardiac catherization/angiography, mammography, nuclear medicine, radiation oncology and sonography\ (sophomore students only).
-Students will select up to 3 electives, beginning with the second semester.
+Elective: Elective rotations are available in MRI, cardiac catheterization/angiography, mammography, nuclear medicine, radiation oncology and Students will select up to 3 electives, beginning with the second semester.
 Due to the sensitive gender nature of mammography, students are advised patients have the right to refuse a student's observation.
 Students who elect the mammography or any other elective rotation, but are unable to observe actual procedures will be required to complete a short written discussion that addresses the clinical objectives associated with the rotation.

-Advanced practice clinical assignments: senior students enrolled in the advanced practice tracks will be assigned to two-three days clinical experience/week.
+Advanced practice clinical assignments: senior students enrolled in the BS advanced practice tracks will be assigned to two-three days clinical experience/week.
 These rotations may or may not fulfill all the clinical requirements for the advanced practice examinations in CT, MRI, CV or CVI, depending upon the work load of the clinical site.
 Advanced level students may elect to do additional clinical rotations.
 They need to coordinate any additions to the schedule with the clinical instructor and the clinical site.
-They may also elect to enroll in the summer intercession in order to complete the ARRT clinical requirements for certification.

-Formed: 2/04 Reviewed: 7/10, 8/12, 5/13, 7/14, 7/15, 7/16, 7/17, 6/18, 6/19, 6/20, 7/21,6/22, ,6/24 Revised: 8/09, 8/12, 5/13
+Formed: 2/04 Reviewed: 7/10, 8/12, 5/13, 7/14, 7/15, 7/16, 7/17, 6/18, 6/19, 6/20, 7/21,6/22, , 6/24 6/25 Revised: 8/09, 8/12, 5/13